Pakistan postpones T20 league after player shows coronavirus symptoms

 The PSL postponement followed Pakistan’s decision to suspend all domestic soccer because of the coronavirus outbreak which has shut down sport around the world and killed more than 7,000 people.

-Reporting by Amlan Chakraborty in New Delhi; editing by Ed Osmond and Giles Elgood
+Reporting by Amlan Chakraborty in New Delhi, additional reporting by Rohith Nair in Bengaluru; editing by Ed Osmond and Giles Elgood